 - No bandwidth restrictions – Online streaming can be very data intensive, yet some VPNs restrict the amount of data you can use.
 So, if you want to stream ZDF online outside Germany, you need to be sure you are signing up for a VPN with no such restrictions.

-- Size of server network –the more international servers a VPN offers, the easier it will be to access ZDF from anywhere in the world.
+- Size of server network – The more German servers a VPN offers, the easier it will be to access ZDF from anywhere in the world.

 - Encryption strength and security–VPNs are primarily an online security and privacy tool and the best providers will always offer strong encryption to keep user data safe.